ArantesVini/ArantesVini/README.md

 ---

-📈 I’m currently working as Data Analyst, using **Power BI, MSSQLServer and Python** in a brazillian cooperative bank.
+🐍 I’m currently working as Data Analyst, using **Power BI, MSSQLServer and Python** in a brazillian cooperative bank.

 ⚙️ My studies is mainly in Data Engineering, focused on **Airflow, Spark, Docker, Kafka and Databricks!**

-:iphone: Also, I'm passionate with mobile development.
-I'm working on personal projects with **Flutter, Firebase and Parse Server.**
+☕ Also, I'm studying Java in order to enhace my Scala and Kafka Skills.**

 ---